 The Center allows students to seek care at the school-based health center without leaving school or waiting for provider appointments.
 The presence of the Center has also had the result of giving over 100 students a medical home at the Newport Health Center with the same provider they use at TTC.

-TTC is staffed by a nurse practitioner and a medical assistant from Newport Health Center Monday through Friday 8 AM to noon.
+TTC is staffed by a nurse practitioner and a medical assistant from Newport Health Center Monday, Wednesday, Friday 8 AM to 9 AM.
 TTC is located in the nurse's office.